LukasWoodtli/cucumber-cpp/README.md

 Then create your step definition runner (an example is available [here](examples/Calc/features/step_definitions/BoostCalculatorSteps.cpp)).
 In order to compile the step definition runner, make sure to add [cucumber include directory](includes) to the include path and link with *libcucumber-cpp.a* and additional testing libraries (boost unit test).

 Run the step definition runner in the background and then cucumber, like in the Calc example in the previous section.
 The step definition runner should exit after the feature is run and cucumber exits.

+### Using Catch2

+To write steps with Catch2 include the provided header file wrapper `CucucmperCppCatch.hpp` instead the original catch header.
+It configures catch properly and includes its header.